vote up 2 vote down star

 Like you, I only have one key because I find it is simpler that way.

 I have put several keys into the ~/.ssh/authorized_keys file for certain accounts that several people need to share.
-Each person gets their own key, each of which is added to that file, so any of them may log on, and they are all authorized.
+Each key goes on its own line and each person gets their own key which is added to that file, so any of them may log on, and they are all authorized.
 Having that comment at the end makes it clear which key goes with which person.